How Much And When Did People Shape Modern Neotropical Landscapes?

 Our work in the Andes began as a quest to look at the impacts of the last ice age, but increasingly we are drawn to looking at the deglacial period and the current interglacial.
 In other words, the portion of time that humans arrived in and occupied the Andes.
 Ecologists studying modern systems are realizing that you cannnot separate human from 'natural' influences.
-We change fire regimes, we load the atmosphere with CO2 and nitrates, such that every ecosystem is modified by human activity.
+Humans change fire regimes and we load the atmosphere with CO2 and nitrates, such that every ecosystem is modified by human activity.
 Should we draw a bright line and say that this was only true of an industrialized world or should we establish a longer timeframe to evaluate how humans have changed landscapes?

 Our research interest converged on this investigation somewhat organically.
-We were already documenting the first fire histories in the Andes, we were investigating the timing of population declines of megafauna, the interaction betwen crop cultivation and climate change, and the extent of pre-Columbian lowland Amazonian forest modification.
-As our research matured a clear linkage emerged - that humans were resourceful, adaptive, but above all influential in shaping landscapes wherever they went.
+We were already documenting the first fire histories in the Andes, we were investigating the timing of population declines of megafauna, the interaction between crop cultivation and climate change, and the extent of pre-Columbian lowland Amazonian forest modification, and so we brought an ecological view to what had become an archaeological question.
+As our research matured, a clear linkage emerged - that humans were resourceful, adaptive, but above all influential in shaping landscapes wherever they went.
 The key questions became where did they go?
 When did they get there? and What were their behavioral adaptations to changing conditions through time?

 At the end of the last ice age >80% of mammals weighing >50 kg went extinct in South America.
 Although the North American extinction is better known, the number of species lost and the proportion lost was highest in South America.
 Three prevailing hypotheses are that the extinction was caused by a human-induced overkill as people entered the landscape, a climatically induced die-off as the ice age ended, or an ecological cascade of effects as keystone species were lost.